Frando/hyperpc/README.md

 * `log: false`: Enable debug mode.
 Log all messages to `console.log`
 * `name: null`: Set a name for this end of the connection.
 Only used in log mode.
 * `promise: false`: Support returning promises (experimental)

+### RPCifying objects

+hyperpc supports passing classes (functions with constructors) or instances (objects with bound function properties) through a helper, `hyperpc.rpcify`, to make transparent calls to the instance on the backend.
+See `test/object.js` for examples.

 ### Support for promises and `async/await`